 Iowa Raptor Project’s mission is to connect students and the people of the state of Iowa to the conservation of birds of prey and their natural habitats through transformative educational experiences and collaborative research projects.
-IRP is a program of the University of Iowa College of Education's UI WILD department with support from Kirkwood Community College.
+IRP is a program of the University of Iowa College of Education's UI WILD program with support from Kirkwood Community College.

 Visit Us